cal-itp/data-infra/warehouse/models/docs/_docs_littlepay.md

 Documentation related to Littlepay data schema
 In many cases, taken or adapted directly from Littlepay documentation: https://docs.littlepay.io/data/

+-------------------------------- COMMON FIELDS INCLUDING KEYS --------------------------------

+{% docs lp_micropayment_id %}
+Uniquely identifies a micropayment.
+When a foreign key, identifies the micropayment associated with this entity.
+{% enddocs %}

+{% docs lp_aggregation_id %}
+Identifies an aggregation of one or more micropayments that can be authorised/settled.
+{% enddocs %}

 {% docs lp_participant_id %}
 Littlepay identifier for the participant (transit agency) associated with this entity or event.
 {% enddocs %}

+{% docs lp_customer_id %}
+Identifies the customer associated with this payment activity or entity.
+A customer ID does not necessarily uniquely identify an individual person or payment card.
+These IDs can appear across `participant_id`s, so there may be cases where you need to use both `participant_id` and `customer_id` to join to the correct instance.
+{% enddocs %}

+{% docs lp_funding_source_vault_id %}
+Identifies the funding source (for example, card) that a micropayment will be charged to.
+This is always the card that was tapped.
+A registered customer can have multiple funding sources linked to them.
+These IDs can appear across `participant_id`s, so there may be cases where you need to use both `participant_id` and `funding_source_vault_id` to join to the correct instance.
+{% enddocs %}

+{% docs lp_adjustment_id %}
+Uniquely identifies the adjustment.
+Adjustments are things like fare caps that adjust the amount of a micropayment.
+Individual adjustments apply a specific product to an individual micropayment.
+{% enddocs %}

+{% docs lp_product_id %}
+Uniquely identifies a product.
+Products can adjust the amount of a fare micropayment.
+For example, a 10 day fare cap could be a product.
+{% enddocs %}

+-------------------------------- AGGREGATIONS/SUMMARIES --------------------------------

 {% docs lp_net_micropayment_amount_dollars %}
 Sum of the `charge_amount` values for all micropayments in this aggregation.